Join us for your EMDR training journey, and learn EMDR therapy in six months.

-EMDR Basic Training consists of 50 hours of training.
-This includes 20 hours of lecture, 20 hours of practicum and 10 hours of group consultation.
+This EMDRIA Approved Training will teach the core skills required to utilize EMDR Therapy.
+Our training consists of 50 hours of learning.
+This includes 20 hours of live lecture, 20 hours of live practicum, and 10 hours of live group consultation.
 In addition, trainees will have access to an online learning platform to support their learning process.
-The online learning platform includes additional resources, a discussion page, videos, and links to learning material.
+Our online learning platform includes additional resources, a discussion page, videos, and links to learning material.

-Our training content covers all required components of EMDR Basic Training.
-We incorporate education on Polyvagal Theory and pay close attention to diversity and multicultural considerations as applicable to the clinical work.
+Training with Kase & CO covers all requirements for EMDR Basic Training.
+We incorporate education on Polyvagal Theory and integrate diversity and multicultural considerations as applicable to the clinical work.
 Our demonstration videos include in-person and virtual sessions, with individuals of diverse backgrounds.

 Training is organized into 2 sections, Part 1 & Part 2 as well as group consultation.
 These sections include lecture-style learning in the morning, followed by afternoon practicum.
 During practicum, trainees practice skills in small groups as client and therapist.
 Practice as client and therapist is important, as it provides rich learning opportunities and vital experiences for integrating the material.
 More information about topics and populations covered in Part 1 and 2 can be found below.